abikirkham/FitFriends/README.md

 - Register.html
 <img src="static/images/register-validate.png">

-- aAs you can see here on the register page, these errors are coming from the django modal.
+- As you can see here on the register page, these errors are coming from the django modal.
 This does not cause any issues with the sign up however I was unable to do this with the time limits.

 </details>